Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

 Uncover and fluff the couscous with a fork.

 At the end of the day these are two very different foods, both often used as alternatives to rice.

 Having options for your eaters on the dinner, or lunch table never goes to waste, providing everyone with something.

 They are both very flavorful in their own way, and easy to make with boiling water.

 Obviously couscous is processed, whereas quinoa is a whole grain.

 Both can have intolerances associated with them so they are not for everyone.

-Given that, I would highly recommend both these foods as a delicious addition to many dishes.
+I do highly recommend either of these foods as a delicious addition to many meals.